jaantollander/dotfiles-arch/README.md

 ## About
-My installation and configuration scripts and files for [Arch Linux](https://archlinux.org/).
-They are largely influenced by [Matthieu Cneude](https://github.com/Phantas0s) and his book [Building your Mouseless Development Environment](https://themouseless.dev/).
-If you are interested in building similar configuration, I recommend to read his book first!
+This repository contains my scripts and files for installing [Arch Linux](https://archlinux.org/) and configuring various software tools.
+I began the journey to build a custom configuration by reading the book ["Building your Mouseless Development Environment"](https://themouseless.dev/) by [Matthieu Cneude](https://github.com/Phantas0s).
+So if you are interested in building your configuration, I recommend reading his book first!
+The contents of this repository will make much more sense afterward.

 ## Philosophy
-My configuration philosophy is to strive for effective, ergonomic and composable configuration by avoiding skeuomorphic design and accepting that such configuration requires effort to learn.
-It is inspired by the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
+My configuration philosophy is to strive for a minimal, ergonomic, and composable configuration by avoiding skeuomorphic design and accepting that such configuration requires effort to learn.
+It builds upon the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
 Here are the main principles:

-- **Keyboard over Mouse**: We should be able to use our configuration effectively without leaving the keyboard.
+- **Keyboard Driven**: We should be able to use our configuration effectively without leaving the keyboard and use the mouse only for graphical tasks.

-- **Command-line Driven**: We should primarily use programs via a command-line shell and master the built-in software tools.
-Command-Line Clients (CLIs) are simpler, more composable and more effective than Graphical User Interfaces (GUIs) for most tasks.
+- **Command-line Driven**: We should primarily use programs via Command-Line Interfaces on a command-line shell.
+Command-Line Clients (CLIs) are a simple, effective, and composable way to interact with programs compared to Graphical User Interfaces (GUIs).

+- **Use Built-in Software Tools and Avoid Unnecessary Dependencies**: We should aim to use the built-in software tools and operating system features and install additional software only if necessary.

 - **Shell Scripting**: We should create shell scripts for repetitive or complex tasks.
-We should link the scripts to a single location and make them available throughout the system similar to built-in commands.
+We should link the scripts to a single location and make them available throughout the system, similar to built-in commands.

-- **Search over Navigation**: We should use search whenever possible instead of having to navigate through menus.
+- **Search over Navigation**: We should use search whenever possible instead of navigating through menus.

 - **Text over Binary**: We should use text files over binary.
-Text files are simple, searchable and changes to them can be managed using version control.
+Text files are simple, universal, and searchable, and we can track changes to text files using version control.

 - **Modular Configuration**: Modularity makes it easier to change components and reason about dependencies.

-- **Information Security is Critical**: Your data could get lost, be stolen or hacked unless you protect it with encryption and backups.
+- **Information Security is Critical**: Your data could get lost, be stolen, or hacked unless you protect it with encryption and backups.

 ## Arch Linux Setup